apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 Dynamic Splitting is how a Beam runner can spread the processing load after a bundle starts execution.
 It also has many different names, such as work stealing, or liquid-sharding.
-The goal is to be able to complete work faster, by completing it in parallel.
+The goal is to be able to complete work faster by completing it in parallel.

 Prism's approach to dynamic splitting is naive, but does take into account previous bundles for the stage.

-In short, if a bundle is making dicernable progress, then do not split.
+In short, if a bundle is making discernable progress, then do not split.
 Otherwise, do split.

 In particular, it takes into account whether new inputs have been consumed, or elements have been emitted to downstream PCollections between two BundleProgress requests.